blindpandas/bookworm/docs/bookworm.md

 * Search Range: This allows you to confine the search to certain pages or a specific section.

 After clicking the OK button in the "Search Book Dialog", another dialog containing search results will be shown.
 Clicking any item in the search results list will immediately take you to the position of that result with the search term highlighted for you.

+Note that if you've closed the search results window, you can press F3 and Shift + F3 to move to the next and previous occurrence of the last search respectively.

+## News & Updates

+As a blind developer, my responsibility is to develop applications that provide independence for me, and for my fellow blind friends allover the world.
+So, if you've found Bookworm useful in any way, please help me in making Bookworm better for you and for others.
+At this initial stage, I want you to tell me about any errors you may encounter during your use of Bookworm.
+To do so, open a new issue with the details of the error at [the issue tracker](https://github.com/mush42/bookworm/issues/).
+Your help is greatly appreciated.

+To keep yourself updated with the latest news about Bookworm, you can visit Bookworm's website at: [mush42.github.io/bookworm](https://mush42.github.io/bookworm/).
+You can also follow me, Musharraf Omer, at [@mush42](https://twitter.com/mush42/) on Twitter.

 ## License